nhsuk/urgent-care-prototypes/README.md

 # Urgent Care Signposting Prototypes

-Prototypes of the three possible solutions to improving urgent care signposting, conceived as a part of a Magnum CI design sprint.
+<a href="#">Prototypes of the three possible solutions to improving urgent care signposting</a>, conceived as a part of a Magnum CI design sprint.

 Created using <a href="https://github.com/nhsuk/frontend">NHS.UK prototyping kit</a>.